hellpig/collatz/BOINC_test/README.md

 [https://boinc.berkeley.edu/trac/wiki/CreditOptions](https://boinc.berkeley.edu/trac/wiki/CreditOptions)
 [https://boinc.berkeley.edu/wiki/Computation_credit](https://boinc.berkeley.edu/wiki/Computation_credit)

 After choosing your parameters, you might want to add code to the work generator that prevents taskID from getting too large.
-If a taskID that is too large is about to be used, exit(1) should be called.
+If a taskID that is too large is about to be used, something like exit(1) should be called.

-## things you'd have to do to get GPU code to work
+## things you'd have to do to get the GPU code to work in BOINC

-For GPU, look in the partiallySieveless\_nonNvidiaGPU folder for the following files...
+For the GPU code, look in the partiallySieveless\_nonNvidiaGPU folder for the following files...
 * collatzPartiallySieveless\_repeatedKsteps\_GPU\_nonNvidia.c
 * kern1\_128byHand\_nonNvidia.cl
 * kern1\_2\_repeatedKsteps\_nonNvidia.cl
 * kern2\_repeatedKsteps\_128byHand\_nonNvidia.cl
 Even though these say "nonNvidia", they still work on Nvidia.

 Unlike the CPU-only code, there are time-limits and step-limits (due to watchdog timers).
-So, if an infinite cycle exists that disproves the conjecture, you have to check for limits being reached.
+So, to check if an infinite cycle exists that disproves the conjecture, you have to check for limits being reached.

 Set CHUNKS\_KERNEL2 to prevent the 4.5-second time limit from being reached, while being large enough to allow significant GPU computation.
 Perhaps change the code to let users set CHUNKS\_KERNEL2 and secondsKernel2 in some config file.